sourcegraph/customer-training/trainings/batch-changes-webinar/lesson-plan.md

 ### Conclusion

-Running a Batch Change, whether through SSBC or via the CLI, will allow you to make many changes at once to your codebase.
+Running a batch change, whether through SSBC or via the CLI, will allow you to make many changes at once to your codebase.
 If you can script it, you can apply it.
-Next up, we'll show what the Batch Change dashboards will show you.
+Next up, we'll show what the Batch Changes dashboards will show you.

 ### Resources